cobrce/TimedEvents/README.md

         tmr.Start(true); // start timer with force restart, so it starts counting when the last characeter of the message is received
     }

-    if (tmr.Reached()) // checking a timer will reset or restart it, so in order to use this information further it should be saved
+    if (tmr.Reached()) // checking a timer will either reset it or restart it, so in order to use this information further it should be saved
         Serial.println("1 second since message received");
  }
  ```